 Over the last few years we have hosted a blog series on Godspace during the Advent and Christmas season.
 Each year a rich feast of reflections are contributed by bloggers across the globe who love God and love to share their faith with others.
 The reflections in Waiting for the Light are drawn from these diverse and inspiring blog posts.
 They are designed to be used throughout Advent and Christmas as both a preparation for and a celebration of the birth of Christ.
 Each week of Advent focuses on a different theme:

 The theme for the twelve days of Christmas is incarnation.
-Each week begins with a prayer or liturgy that incorporates the week’s theme. in other activities that may help you and your family focus more meaningfully on these seasons of the liturgical year.
+Each week begins with a prayer or liturgy that incorporates the week’s theme.
+Included are other activities that may help you and your family focus more meaningfully on these seasons of the liturgical year.

 Please note, we do receive a small amount of commission if you order from this link.